What is svetlin oil?

 - High GLA content (at least 8-10%)

-- Dietary supplement with GMP certificate or pharmaceutical grade
+- Food supplement with GMP certificate or pharmaceutical quality

-- Storage in dark bottles or capsules to protect against oxidation
+- Store in dark bottles or capsules to protect against oxidation

 Conclusion: Why Include Evening Primrose Oil in Your Health and Beauty Routine

-Are you looking for high-quality evening primrose oil with optimal GLA content?
+You are looking for high-quality svetlin oil with optimal GLA content?
 Check our offer here.

 Literature: (1*)

-- Source: The effect of Oenothera biennis (Evening primrose) oil on inflammatory diseases: a systematic review of clinical trials, (M. Sharifi, N. Nourani, S. Sanaie, S. Hamedeyazdan), https://bmccomplementmedtherapies.biomedcentral.com/articles/
+- Source: The effect of Oenothera biennis (Evening primrose) oil on inflammatory diseases: a systematic review of clinical trials, [[t8798](M. Sharifi, N. Nourani, S. Sanaie, S. Hamedeyazdan), https://bmccomplementmedtherapies.biomedcentral.com/articles/

 - Source: Systemic evening primrose oil improves the biophysical skin parameters of healthy adults, (R. Muggli), https://pubmed.ncbi.nlm.nih.gov/18492193/